Introduction to Payments

 Overview

-The Payment Initiation product enables you to seamlessly integrate real-time access to an end user's bank account, facilitating rapid, secure payment initiations, and effectively eliminating traditional challenges.
+The Payment Initiation product enables you to integrate real-time access to an end user's bank account for fast, secure payment initiation.

-Present your users with an effortless method to initiate a bank transfer, specifically Single Euro Payments Area (SEPA) Credit Transfers within the EU.
-This provides a stellar alternative to conventional online payments through credit or debit cards.
-Our Payment Initiation product comes with two primary capabilities tailored for varied use cases:
+Present your users with a way to initiate a bank transfer, specifically Single Euro Payments Area (SEPA) Credit Transfers within the EU.
+This provides an alternative to conventional online payments through credit or debit cards.
+Our Payment Initiation product comes with two primary capabilities tailored to different use cases:

 - One-time Payments: A single access payment model where the user's payment account is reached through the PSD2 API, with each transfer contingent on the end user's explicit consent and authentication.

-- Ongoing Payments: This model facilitates the storage of creditor details and user account credentials, meaning end-users only need to authorize their payment with a TAN for succeeding payments from their bank accounts.
-This substantially trims down the steps involved for the user.
-Please note, that this should not be misconstrued with standing orders, which are currently outside our service scope.
+- Ongoing Payments: This model facilitates the storage of creditor details and user account credentials, meaning end users only need to authorize their payment with a TAN for subsequent payments from their bank accounts.
+This substantially reduces the steps involved for the user.
+Please note that this should not be confused with standing orders, which are currently outside our service scope.

 Connectivity via the nrich API